LSEG-API-Samples/Article.RDPAPI.DotNet.AzureServerlessFunctionExample/README.md

 ### Create a function to get RDP OAuth2 Access Token

-First of all, you need to know the HTTP endpoint and HTTP request headers you need to send to the endpoint.
-Please refer to information from [this article](https://developers.refinitiv.com/en/article-catalog/article/oauth-grant-types-in-refinitiv-data-platform) and find more details from the quickstart and tutorial [page](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis/quick-start) to set up the HTTP request headers and contents.
+First of all, you need to know the HTTP endpoint and HTTP request headers that the application needs to send.
+You can find more details about OAuth grant types in the Refinitiv Data Platform from [this article](https://developers.refinitiv.com/en/article-catalog/article/oauth-grant-types-in-refinitiv-data-platform), and you can find the guideline to set up HTTP Request message to get a token from this [tutorial page](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis/quick-start).

 Our function will process the HTTP response message from the RDP server and then re-generate an output to below JSON format.